 The Minnesota Nitrogen Fertilizer Management Plan (NFMP) has recently been addended to reflect the new Groundwater Protection Rule.
 The NFMP is the state's blueprint for preventing or minimizing impacts of nitrogen fertilizer on groundwater.

 The primary goal of the Nitrogen Fertilizer Management Plan is to involve the agricultural community in problem solving at the local level to address localized concerns about unsafe levels of nitrate in groundwater.

 The MDA developed the original Nitrogen Fertilizer Management Plan in 1990.
 The Plan went through a revision process from 2010 to 2014.
 The revised Plan includes new scientific information about groundwater protection and is better aligned with current water resource programs and activities.

 The MDA received 32 formal responses.
-The MDA compiled all written and verbal comments into the following document:
+The MDA compiled all written and verbal comments into the document listed below.

 - Public Comment on the August 2013 draft Nitrogen Fertilizer Management Plan (PDF Portfolio: 41.6 MB / 262 pages (37 documents))